441 Beacon is located on the south side of Beacon, between Hereford and Massachusetts Avenue, with 435 Beacon to the

 The Sanfords had moved from 441 Beacon by the 1890-1891 season, and by the 1891-1892 season were living at 292 Marlborough.

 During the 1895-1896 winter season, 441 Beacon was the home of dry goods commission merchant Joseph Sargent, Jr., and his wife, Nellie Louise (McClure) Sargent.
 They previously had lived at 235 Commonwealth.
+They also maintained a home in Magnolia.
 By the 1896-1897 winter season, they had moved to 166 Marlborough.

 In 1897, 441 Beacon was the home of Perkins Bass and his wife, Clara (Foster) Bass.
 They previously had lived at 222 Beacon.
 They also maintained a home in Peterborough, New Hampshire.
 Perkins Bass had been an attorney in Chicago and served as US District Attorney for Northern Illinois during the Lincoln Administration.
 They had moved by the 1897-1898 winter season, probably to Peterborough, where they were living at the time of his death in October of 1899.

 During the 1899-1900 winter season, 441 Beacon was the home of Charles A. King and his wife, Gertrude Frances (Wright) King.
 They previously had lived at The Charlesgate at 535 Beacon.
 They also maintained a home, The Reservation, in Mattapoisett, a portion of which included the Reservation golf links.

 Charles and Gertrude King had come to Boston in about 1872 from England.
 He was a brewer and owned the Continental Brewing Company.
 In August of 1900, Continental and nine other companies merged to become the Massachusetts Breweries Company.
 In October of 1901, Charles King purchased 41 Commonwealth, where they subsequently moved.

 During the 1900-1901 winter season, 441 Beacon was the home of Abbie Bartlett (Adams) Worthington, the widow of Roland Worthington, publisher of The Daily Evening Traveller newspaper.
 She previously had lived at 9 Hawthorn in Roxbury.
 By the 1901-1902 season, she had moved to 471 Beacon.

 By the 1902-1903 winter season, 441 Beacon was the home of retired cotton manufacturer Moses Brown Lockwood Bradford and his wife, Florence (Hoar) Bradford.
 They had lived in an apartment at the Hotel Royal at 295-297 Beacon in 1902.
 They also maintained a home in Concord.